CPSP International Training Program

 - Be eligible to apply to the supervised division of the Irish Medical Council.

 - Have a certificate of test results from either the International English Language Test System (IELTS) or Occupational English Test (OET)

 a.
 Proof of booking for the English language test will be accepted at time of application

 b.
 At the time of interview, evidence of successful completion of English language test must be provided

-- IELTS/OET test results must be current and test results cannot be combined.
+- IELTS/OET test results must be dated within 2 years at application stage and test results cannot be combined.
 The HSE will only accept one test result.
 Please refer to the table below for the minimum levels in each of the tests that are accepted by the HSE:

 IELTS Minimum Score Listening 6.5 Reading 6.5 Writing 6.5 Speaking 6.5 Overall 7.0 OET Minimum Score Listening B Reading B Writing B Speaking B Overall B